GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/getting-started.md

         implementation platform("com.google.cloud:spring-cloud-gcp-dependencies:{project-version}")
     }

-See the [sections](#README.adoc) in the README for selecting an available version and Maven repository.

 In the following sections, it will be assumed you are using the Spring Cloud GCP BOM and the dependency snippets will not contain versions.